noib3/nvim-oxi/README.md

 ## Examples

 The [examples](https://github.com/noib3/nvim-oxi/tree/main/examples)
-directory contains several examples of how to use `nvim-oxi`.
+directory contains several examples of how to use nvim-oxi.
 It also contains instructions on how to setup your Rust crate, where to place the compiled artifacts and how to load the final plugin from Neovim.